chrislayco/chrislayco.github.io/_projects/neptune.md

 ---

-the neptune rov includes an enhanced electronics suite and software control system for a tethered underwater robot, developed in santa clara university's robotics systems lab. the system supports thruster-based maneuvering of the vehicle, control over sensors and peripherals, display of camera imagery, and a graphical user interface for pilots.
+Neptune ROV is a Marine Remote Operated Vehicle developed at Santa Clara University's Robotics Systems Lab.
+It incorporates an enhanced electronics suite and an advanced software control system, enabling seamless thruster-based maneuvering, precise control over sensors and peripherals, and real-time display of underwater camera imagery.
+The system is designed for use in challenging aquatic environments, allowing operators to navigate, monitor, and collect data with ease.

+At the heart of the system is an intuitive graphical user interface (GUI) that allows pilots to control the robot's movements, monitor sensor data, and view live camera footage, all in a user-friendly environment.
+The Neptune ROV's robust design and sophisticated control systems make it an ideal tool for underwater exploration, research, and various remote sensing applications.

 <!-- ## implementation -->